 Convert between Simplified Chinese, Traditional Chinese, and Martian text (Huoxingwen) for personalized online communication and unique nicknames.

-Generate properly formatted fake US addresses for software testing, development, and data anonymization.
+Generate realistic, properly formatted fake Spanish addresses for development testing and data population.

 The classic Minesweeper game challenges you to clear a minefield by clicking on squares.
 Each safe square reveals a number indicating how many mines are hidden in the 8 adjacent squares.
 Your goal is to use these number clues to safely uncover all safe squares and flag all the mines.
 If you click on a mine, the game is over.